orion3dnan2/BlockApp2/replit.md

 - Users with old JWT tokens (before role implementation) must re-login to get tokens with role information
 - Only admins can create other admins or supervisors through the Users page
 - Regular users cannot perform any create/update/delete operations
+- UI automatically adapts based on user role - users only see options they can access

 ## Excel Import Feature